Benzú: History

 It has rock shelters and caves which have evidence of occupation during the palaeolithic and neolithic periods.
 Researchers have found seven levels of human occupation dating back to 250,000 years ago.
 The evidence they have found has led them to think of the Straits of Gibraltar not as a barrier but a bridge to early humans.
 The different levels within the cave show the development of stone tools.
-The tools are made from Flint, Sandstone and Radiolarite with scrapers used for working both wood and hide.
-Comparison of the technology used during the Pleistocene and Holocene periods by early humans shows that there was a very similar civilisation in caves excavated in Gibraltar, mainland Spain and around Tangier to caves around Benzu.
+The tools are made from flint, sandstone and radiolarite with scrapers used for working both wood and hide.
+Comparison of the technology used during the Pleistocene and Holocene periods by early humans shows that there was a very similar civilisation in caves excavated in Gibraltar, mainland Spain and around Tangier to caves around Benzú.

 The population was given as 1,127 in 2000 and it has risen to 1,170 in 2010.

 The N-354 and N-362 roads link Benzú to the city of Ceuta.